joel-joel-joel/joel-joel-joel/README.md

-## 🔭 Full Stack Engineer
+## Full Stack Engineer

-Coding my way into a job in this cooked ahh market
+Coding my way into a job with this cooked ahh market